-Important Note: We will not be discussing these readings directly in class.
-They serve as useful background for the final project, so you need not have read them before this session of class starts.
+2. "Business Model Analysis for Entrepreneurs" by Tom Eisenmann, HBS Note 9-812-906.
+Important Note: We will not be discussing this reading directly in class today.
+It serves as critical background for the final project, but you need not have read it before this session of class starts.
 However, as you think about your business plan, refer to page 16 of Business Model Analysis for Entrepreneurs.